5Author Guidelines: How to Write an MC Press Article

 In both cases, the titles are to be like this example: "Case Study (or Product Review): Bytware's [name of product]."
 Then, write a deck that indicates something about the case study or product review (e.g., "This Java-based solution provides fast, low-cost iSeries GUI access and native SCS printing over the Web.").
 Word count varies, so check with your editor.
 You may also include a screen shot or two if they are relevant to the article.
 Click here to see an example.

 Once we've approved your article idea, we'll provide you with a deadline for delivery of your draft.
 Please do not miss your deadline.
 We schedule publication dates months in advance, and a missed deadline presents large problems!

 When you submit your draft, it should be complete and should include all required elements in this order:

-- A title of no more than about 10 words
+- A title of up to about 10 or 12 words

-- A deck—A catchy, descriptive sentence of up to 25 words to entice the reader into the article
+- A deck—A catchy, descriptive sentence of up to about 30 words to entice the reader into the article

 - Your byline (e.g., Written by Victoria Mack)